Looking for a great Easter Toddler Activity to do with your toddler that's no mess AND easy to set up? Try Bunny Hop!

 So if you are just starting with letters for your child, start with the first set, then go onto the second.

 Write one letter from the first set on each bunny.
 Then either call out the letter, roll a cube with the letters on each side, or spin a turn dial with the letters in each corner, or use the fold up paper approach I explained under numbers and have them hop to the correct letter.

 She LOVED it!
 At first she just ran around like a maniac – not really understanding the concept.
 Then she understood to “hop.”
 The color cube was too big of a distraction the first week though.
 She was more focused on rolling and then running around then pulling out the colored squares.
 Once we put that away and just called out colors she caught on.

-Either way, she had a blast!
+Either way, she had a blast! we've used this activity countless times from 2 years old to almost 3 and a half years old now!
 Whether it was playing “properly” or just exploring it in her own toddler way.